Totoual/oef-sdk-python/docs/source/user/tutorial.rst

 The order of the exchanged message is the following:

-1. The server notifies the OEF Node that it is able to serve other agents
+1. The service agent ``echo_server`` registers itself to the the OEF Node and waits for messages.
 2. The ``echo_client`` queries to the OEF Node
 3. The OEF Node sends back the list of agents who satisfy the query constraints.
 In this trivial example,